Spacial/csstuff/README.md

 - [Simulating identification by zip code, gender, birthdate](https://www.johndcook.com/blog/2018/12/07/simulating-zipcode-sex-birthdate/)
 - [One-End Encryption (OEE)](https://github.com/veorq/oee): Stronger than End-to-End Encryption
 - [The New Wilderness](https://idlewords.com/2019/06/the_new_wilderness.htm)
+- [Differential Privacy](https://github.com/google/differential-privacy): This project contains a C++ library of ε-differentially private algorithms, which can be used to produce aggregate statistics over numeric data sets containing private or sensitive information.

 ## Philosophy